-\begin{remark} A tractable formulation for DS framework in \eqref{opt_agent}, can be achieved by removing the robust coupling constraint \eqref{couple_pool} from the tractable problem \eqref{robust_comp_opt_multiagent}.
-Notice that, since there is no longer a coupling constraint, each agent $i$ can solve its problem, separately. \end{remark}
+\begin{remark} A tractable decoupled solution (DS) formulation for \eqref{opt_agent} can be achieved by removing the robust coupling constraint \eqref{couple_pool} from \eqref{robust_comp_opt_multiagent}.
+Since there is no longer a coupling constraint, each agent $i$ can therefore solve its problem independently. \end{remark}